23 Jan Why Full Mouth Extractions Give Your Cat a New (and Comfortable) Lease on Life!

 #1.
 If your cat liked dry food before the surgery, he/she will want to go back to hard food after the healing process.

 #2.
 Your pet can live a very happy life not having any teeth whatsoever.
 This is true for both cats AND dogs.

 #3.
 You will have a new pet once the healing phase is complete.
-Your pet will start grooming itself, feeling more frisky, just like they were as a kitten.
-I’ve seen it way too many times and it truly brings a wide smile to my face.
-Read our testimonials on our website from a skeptical client that became a believer afterwards.
+Your cat will start grooming themself, feeling more frisky, just like they were as a kitten.
+I’ve seen it way too many times and it truly brings a wide smile to my face!

-Dr. G (Your Pet Dentist of Memphis and Little Rock)
+Dr. Greenfield, DVM (Your Pet Dentist of Nashville)